jonahkeegan/critgenius-listener/docs/comprehensive-testing-guide.md

 - Tests are documentation - keep them in sync with code
 - If test becomes complex, consider if code needs refactoring
 - Delete obsolete tests immediately

+### 7.6 Accessibility Audits with vitest-axe

+- **Shared harness:** Import `configureAxe` and `registerAccessibilityMatchers` from `@critgenius/test-utils/accessibility` inside each package test setup right after installing the test runtime.
+This guarantees Vitest knows about `toPassA11yAudit` and the WCAG 2.1 AA defaults before any assertions run.
+- **Audit usage:** Call `await expect(node).toPassA11yAudit()` against elements returned by testing-library queries.
+Prefer role/name lookups so failures clearly identify how a user reaches the component.
+For complex flows use `runAxeAudit` and assert against the returned `violations` array instead of snapshots.
+- **Policy alignment:** The shared configuration disables `media-has-caption` per the audio accessibility policy.
+All other WCAG 2.1 AA rules remain enforced.
+Document deviations inline and add targeted assertions so temporary overrides do not linger unnoticed.
+- **Infrastructure guard:** Keep `tests/infrastructure/vitest-axe-integration.test.ts` green to detect dependency drifts, rule changes, or matcher regressions.
+Run `pnpm test:infrastructure -- --run tests/infrastructure/vitest-axe-integration.test.ts` when updating accessibility tooling.
+- **Extended guidance:** See `docs/accessibility-testing-patterns.md` for detailed patterns, troubleshooting steps, and example Material UI audits wired to CritGenius defaults.

 ---